fumthings/fumthings.github.io/README.md

 # fumthings.github.io
-reference site for Ellen Foley material
+reference website for Ellen Foley material

-secondary use, my rainfall data and other projects
+secondary use, website for my rainfall data and other projects